Sam Forster: Canadian Affairs

-In December 2024, Forster gained membership to Canada's Parliamentary Press Gallery, the foremost journalistic organization in the country.
+Forster is a member of Canada's Parliamentary Press Gallery, the nation's preeminent journalism organization.

-In January of 2025, Forster travelled to Latvia to report on Operation Reassurance, Canada's military mission to enhance NATO's troop presence on the Russian border.
+In January 2025, Forster travelled to Latvia to report on Operation Reassurance, Canada's military mission to enhance NATO's troop presence on the Russian border.

-In June of 2025, Forster temporarily returned to his home province of Alberta in order to report from the 51st G7 Summit in Kananaskis.
+In June 2025, Forster temporarily returned to his home province of Alberta in order to report from the 51st G7 Summit in Kananaskis.